xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/wc.md

 <h1 class="heading"><span class="name">Window Create Object</span><span class="command">{R}←{X}⎕WC Y</span></h1>

-This system function creates a GUI object.  `Y` is either a vector which specifies properties that determine the new object's appearance and behaviour, or a ref to or the `⎕OR` of a GUI object that exists or previously existed.  `X` is a character vector which specifies the name of the new object, and its position in the object hierarchy.
+This system function creates a GUI **object**.  `Y` is either a vector which specifies **properties** that determine the new object's appearance and behaviour, or a ref to or the `⎕OR` of a GUI object that exists or previously existed.  `X` is a character vector which specifies the name of the new object, and its position in the object hierarchy.

 If `X` is omitted, `⎕WC` attaches a GUI component to the current namespace, retaining any functions, variables and other namespaces that it may contain.
 Monadic `⎕WC` is discussed in detail at the end of this section.

 If `Y` is a nested vector each element specifies a property.
-The `Type` property (which specifies the class of the object) must be specified.
+The `Type` property (which specifies the class of the object) **must** be specified.
 Most other properties take default values and need not be explicitly stated.
 Properties (including `Type`) may be declared either positionally or with a keyword followed by a value.
 Note that `Type` must always be the first property specified.
 Properties are specified positionally by placing their values in `Y` in the order prescribed for an object of that type.

 If `Y` is a ref or the result of `⎕OR`, the new object is a complete copy of the other, including any child objects, namespaces, functions and variables that it contained at that time.